 - to Ofsted.

-I hope that this has interested you, and that you are as appalled as I am that one of the richest countries of the world is routinely failing its vulnerable, defenceless, usually poor, usually socially deprived population, especially but not only children.
-Twelve years of progressive cuts to a myriad of social support services – money, day centres, social workers, housing budgets, care budgets and so on – has led, directly, to this horrific case.
-Think about it, and do something (not violent, or threatening) to shame our so-called leaders into taking seriously their responsibility to underprivileged and vulnerable members of our society, rather than serving the well-off.
+I hope that this has interested you and that you are as appalled as I am that one of the wealthiest countries of the world is routinely failing its vulnerable, defenceless, usually poor, usually socially deprived population, especially but not only children.
+Twelve years of progressive cuts to a myriad of social support services – money, day centres, social workers, housing budgets, care budgets and so on – has led directly to this horrific case.
+Think about it, and do something (not violent or threatening) to shame our so-called leaders into taking seriously their responsibility to underprivileged and vulnerable members of our society rather than serving the well-off.